jasonrohrer/StarFilledSky/documentation/Readme.txt

 http://insideastarfilledsky.net

+Mouse aiming is important in this game.
+Please plug in a mouse if you have one.

 This game has interactive music.
 Please use speakers or headphones.

-Mouse aiming is important in this game.
-Please plug in a mouse if you have one